Ag Literacy Festival

 With continued urban growth, many youth do not have as much exposure to agriculture as in the past.
 Many communities are losing touch with Nebraska's greatest resource - agriculture.
 The Agricultural Literacy Festivals provide an opportunity for youth to take a close-up look at agriculture.

-The Ag Literacy Festivals are sponsored by the Agricultural Literacy Coalition of Nebraska.
-The goal of the Agricultural Literacy Coalition is to help youth (predominantly urban) become aware of agriculture.
+The Ag Literacy Festivals that focus on more predominantly urban areas of Nebraska are sponsored by the Agricultural Literacy Coalition of Nebraska.
+This includes Cass, Douglas, Lancaster, Sarpy and Saunders Counties.
+The goal of the Agricultural Literacy Coalition is to help youth become aware of agriculture.
 The group develops resources and opportunities that will increase youth understanding and awareness about agriculture concepts.

 Coalition & Sponsors